 - 1 lb spaghetti (16 oz)

-- Once the last batch of sausage is removed from the pan, add remaining 3 tbsp of olive oil, garlic, and crushed red pepper to the pan.
-Let the garlic cook for 20-30 seconds, then add crushed tomatoes, wine, oregano, and salt, and stir.
+- Once the last batch of sausage is removed from the pan, add remaining 3 tablespoon of olive oil, garlic, and crushed red pepper to the pan.
+Let the garlic cook on medium heat for 20-30 seconds, then add crushed tomatoes, wine, oregano, and salt, and stir.
 Cover the pan with a lid to prevent splatter, keeping it open a crack to let steam out.

 - Bring the sauce to a simmer, stirring every once in a while, until the sauce has thickened to your liking.
 This will take around 15-18 minutes.